-The Audit Committee is made up of four (4) non-executive Governors, one of whom is a non-voting member.
+The Audit Committee is made up of four (4) non-executive Governors.
 Committee members are independent of management and free of any relationships that could interfere with their independent judgments.
 The committee meets on a quarterly basis.
 Members of the audit committee elect the Chairman of the Audit Committee.
-The terms of reference of the Audit Committee is made available to members of management.
-The duties of the Audit Committee include; keeping under review the scope and results of the audit, as well as the independence and objectivity of the external auditor.
+The terms of reference of the Audit Committee are made available to members of management.
+The duties of the Audit Committee include keeping under review the scope and results of the audit, as well as the independence and objectivity of the external auditor.
 The Audit Committee also keeps under review internal financial controls, risk management, and compliance with laws and regulations.
 Additionally, the Audit Committee reviews reports prepared by the Internal Audit Section in addition to the financial statements of the Central Bank.